PoisotLab/ms_network_prediction/manuscript.md

 ### Ecological network data are scarce and hard to obtain

-At the moment, any prediction of species interactions is made difficult by the limited availability of data.
+At the moment, prediction of species interactions is made difficult by the limited availability of data.
 Although we have seen a growth in species occurrence data, this growth is much slower for ecological interactions because species interactions are challenging to sample comprehensively [@Bennett2019PotPit; @Jordano2016SamNet] and sampling methodology has strong effects on the resulting data [@deAguiar2019RevBia].
 In turn, the difficulty of sampling interactions can lead to biases in our understanding of network structure [@deAguiar2019RevBia].
-This knowledge gap has motivated a variety of approaches to deal with interactions in ecological research based on assumptions that do not always hold, such as the assumption that co-occurrence is equivalent to meaningful interaction strength, when it is known that co-occurrence is not the only prerequisite for an interaction to occur [@Blanchet2020CooNot].
+This knowledge gap has motivated a variety of approaches to deal with interactions in ecological research based on assumptions that do not always hold, such as the assumption that co-occurrence is equivalent to meaningful interaction strength [@Blanchet2020CooNot].
 Spatial biases in data coverage are prevalent at the global scale (with South America, Africa and Asia being under-represented) and different interaction types show biases towards different biomes [@Poisot2021GloKno].
 These "spatial gaps" serve as a limitation to our ability to confidently make predictions when accounting for real-world environmental conditions, especially in environments for which there are no analogous data.

 Further, empirical estimation of interaction _strength_ is highly prone to bias as existing data are usually summarised at the taxonomic scale of